uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #938 on 05/22/22, Range Sum of a Binary Search Tree, once traversal is figured out, the difficulty is trivial <br>
 -Added a python solution to leetcode #1773 on 05/25/22, Count Items Matching a Rule, simple case and search <br>
 -Added a python solution to leetcode #1859 on 05/25/22, Sorting the Sentence, used split, join, and list slicing <br>
+-Added a python solution to leetcode #191 on 05/26/22, Number of 1 Bits <br>